SEQ property delivers record house prices

 The Gold Coast unit market, which is the biggest unit market in the state with more than 10,000 sales per year, fell 1.6 per cent to an annual median unit price of $425,000.

-“This is the first time we’ve been clear in the post-Comms Game period and it’s encouraging to see that the market is bubbling along.
-The house market has delivered good growth and the unit market is still absorbing some small oversupply, but on the whole we remaining optimistic for this market,” Ms Mercorella said.
+“This is the first time we’ve been clear in the post-Commonwealth Game period and it’s encouraging to see that the market is bubbling along.
+The house market has delivered good growth and the unit market is still absorbing some small oversupply, but on the whole we remaining optimistic for this market,” says Mercorella.

 The Sunshine Coast SD bucked the trend, adding 3.1 per cent to the annual median unit price, to reach $430,000.